 Kashi Vishwanath

 Vaishno Devi temple is perceived as one of the Shakti Peethas and is worshipped by Hindus.
 Vaishno Devi temple is located on a mountain near the town of Katra in Jammu and Kashmir, India, with an altitude of more than 5000 feet.
-It is very difficult to reach the temple.
-Tourists have to walk about 12 kilometers under extreme weather conditions to reach Vaishno Devi temple, making it the most sacred place for Hindus to make pilgrimages. however, nowadays it is possible to reach the mountain top on horseback or on the dolly, which is a seat carried by a porter.
-Once reach the temple, I’m sure you will be impressed by the amazing atmosphere and stunning view of the Kullu valley.
+It is quite a challenge to reach the temple.
+Tourists have to walk about 12 kilometers reach Vaishno Devi temple, making it the most sacred place for Hindus to make pilgrimages. however, nowadays it is possible to reach the mountain top on horseback or on the dolly, which is a seat carried by a porter.
+Once reach the temple, you will be impressed by the amazing atmosphere and stunning view of the Kullu valley.

 Siddhi Vinayak Temple is located in Mumbai, India, and was built in 1801.
 As one of the oldest temples in Mumbai, pujas are performed here every Tuesday, attracting queues of worshippers.